catmaid/CATMAID/sphinx-doc/source/administration.rst

   image data.
 If multiple users load the same image data, it will reduce the number of times image data has to be loaded from the hard drive.

 * Have the webserver transfer data with GZIP.
+Make sure this includes JSON data with the content-type `application/json`.
+In nginx, you can include this by adding `application/json` to the `gzip_types` setting.

 * The webserver should mark image tiles to not expire so that they can be cached by a client.
 If the image data is public, one could let the webserver also set